 Tripping Circuit Breaker

 Circuit breakers trip when your system is overloaded or your wiring is faulty.
 If your microwave runs less than a minute before shutting off your breaker, you have a problem.
 If it’s not your appliance or device, then it’s probably your wiring.
-Call our electrical contractors today for an immediate inspection.
+Call our electrical contractors in Charleston, SC, today for an immediate inspection.

 To keep your home safe for your loved ones, have your electrical system maintained and repaired as needed.
 For any of the problems above, call Mister Sparky immediately at (843) 418-0696.
 Put in the effort now and you can help prevent your home from suffering a loss of power or deadly fire.